Contents of Company’s Articles of Association

 -

-Particularly, the term interested parties mentioned above include public prosecutors, shareholder, the BoD, the BoC, employees of the company, creditors, and/or other stakeholders.
+Particularly, the term “interested parties” include public prosecutors, shareholders, the BoD, the BoC, employees of the company, creditors, and/or other stakeholders.

 The Deed of Incorporation and the Incorporation Statement Letter